n5amd/YSFReflector-debian-installer/README.md

 # YSFReflector-debian-installer
-This is a simple script to install YSFReflector.
-This script essentially runs through the official steps found at: https://register.ysfreflector.de/installation for your convenience.
-All you need to provide before hand is have a Debian 9.x server ready and updated.
+This is a simple script to install YSFReflector and the YSFReflector Dashboard.
+This script essentially runs through the official steps found at: https://register.ysfreflector.de/installation and https://github.com/dg9vh/YSFReflector-Dashboard for your convenience.
+All you need to provide before hand is have a Debian 9.x server ready and updated and a FQDN for the web dashboard.